fmuia/Llama-FineTuning/README.md

 ### Features to Add

-- Enhanced data preprocessing for optimal model ingestion
+- Enhanced data preprocessing for optimal model ingestion.
+For instance at the moment many questions refer to the text of the paper, which we want to avoid.
-- Expanded dataset with additional papers and resources
+- Expanded dataset with additional papers and resources.
-- Automated update system to include new research findings

-### Planned Implementations

-- Advanced fine-tuning methodologies
-- Evaluation metrics tailored to the domain
-- Interactive interface for model queries
+- Reatin the references (includng e.g. the arXiv number in the dataset, whenever that's necessary)
+- Fine-tune a Llama model using the Dataset created.
+- Implement a RAG system that is able to properly identify relevant papers in the field and discuss their findings.

 ## Collaboration and Feedback